-Neural Rendering.
-Technology behind Colossyan Creator
+Neural Rendering: The Technology behind Colossyan Creator

 Classic rendering techniques can generate photorealistic images for various complex, real-world scenarios when given high-quality scene specifications.